Floorp-Projects/Floorp/gfx/docs/AsyncPanZoom.rst

   1:1 correspondence with HitTestingTreeNodes.

-It's not clear whether the distinction between WebRenderLayerScrollData and WebRenderScrollDataWrapper still useful in a WebRender-only world.
+It's not clear whether the distinction between WebRenderLayerScrollData and WebRenderScrollDataWrapper is still useful in a WebRender-only world.
 The code could potentially be revised such that we directly build and store nodes of a single type with the behaviour of WebRenderScrollDataWrapper.